New Roger Stone Russia Collusion Info May Have Paul Manafort Link — Mystery Ukrainian Met With Stone: Report

 Stone’s meeting also took place about a month after Trump foreign policy adviser George Papadopoulos met with Russia-linked academic Joseph Mifsud who offered the campaign “dirt” on Clinton in the form of “thousands” of emails in the possession of the Russian government, as The Inquisitr also reported earlier.

-The Washington Post first reported Stone’s new admission of his Russian contact — a contact he failed to mention in his sworn testimony because, he claims, he “forgot,” according the Post report.
+The Washington Post first reported Stone’s new admission of his Russian contact — a contact he failed to mention in his sworn testimony because, he claims, he “forgot,” according to the Post report.

 Another Trump aide and Stone associate, Michael Caputo, arranged the meeting with the Russian, who used the alias “Henry Greenberg.”
 Caputo also “forgot” to mention the suspicious meeting in his own congressional testimony, the Post reported.
 Caputo has his own ties to the Russian government, moving to Russia to work for the United States Agency for International Development, but losing his post after taking Russia’s side over the U.S. State Department a year later — but then remaining in Russia until 2000, according to CNN.
 In a now-deleted Twitter message, Caputo said that when he was in Russia he “worked for the Kremlin.

-But according to what the Russian calling himself Henry Greenberg — whom the Moscow Times has described as a “con man” whose real name is Gennady Vostretsov — told The Post, there was a third man at the meeting, a Ukranian national he identified only as “Alexei.”
+But according to what the Russian calling himself Henry Greenberg — who the Moscow Times has described as a “con man” whose real name is Gennady Vostretsov — told The Post, there was a third man at the meeting, a Ukranian national he identified only as “Alexei.”
 In fact, Greenberg said, it was the mysterious Alexei who actually met with Stone and made the offer of Clinton dirt in exchange for a $2 million payoff while he, Greenberg, sat at a nearby table by himself.

 On Sunday, independent journalist Seth Abramson suggested that the presence of the mysterious Ukrainian indicates a link to former Trump Campaign Chair Paul Manafort, who as The Inquisitr has reported has been indicted by Russia investigation Special Counsel Robert Mueller on numerous counts, including conspiracy against the United States, and who was jailed on Friday in connection with a witness tampering charge.
 The Post gave details on Manafort’s jailing in a Saturday report.